Rufei-Sheng/Manhattan-Congestion-Surcharge-Capstone/README.md

 Utility = Lambda * (Time taken * Wages per hour + Total cost of the commute)

-Where Lambda is a constant parameter that needs to be tuned
+Where Lambda is a constant parameter that needs to be tuned.

 The modes chosen by us for this model are walking, subway, taxis, for-hire vehicles and shared for-hire vehicles.
 We decided to use a nested multinomial logit model instead of the traditional multinomial logit model to predict the transportation choice proportions as the choices between taxis and for-hire vehicles is extremely correlated and that would create an unfair imbalance towards those when the model predicts the probability of choosing each mode.